'Olympiad ™' rose Description

 Height of 3' to 5' (90 to 150 cm).
 Width of 2' (60 cm).

 USDA zone 5b and warmer.
-Can be used for exhibition.
+Can be used for cut flower or exhibition.
 Hardy. vigorous. heat tolerant.
 Disease susceptibility: very disease resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).

 Olympiad - Macauck.
 Nicknamed Auckland.
 For the 1974 Los Angeles Olympics.